qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 With vector layer, the contextual menu of a class leaf entry also gives access to:

+* :guilabel:`Rename Item`: renames the selected class entry.
+You can also select the entry and press :kbd:`F2` to rename it.
 * |selectAll| :guilabel:`Select features`: selects in the layer all the features matching that class
 * |openTable| :guilabel:`Show in attribute table`: opens an attribute table filtered to only the features matching that class